 6. The Black Sea Coast and Rila Mountains, Bulgaria

 Bulgaria might not have ever cropped up on your vacation destination radar before but there is no time like the present to change that.
-Bulgaria’s Black Sea Coast is one of the top summer spots in Europe, easily rivaling Spain and Greece, but without the crowds.
+Bulgaria’s Black Sea Coast is one of the top summer spots in Europe, easily rivaling Spain and Greece, but without the crowds and without the cost!

 Sunny Beach has long been known to European youngsters who want cut-price partying and a beautiful coastline.
 Varna and Sozopol offer more relaxing beach experiences, with sparkling sand flanked by some of Bulgaria’s finest architecture.